drewcrawford/exfiltrate/exfiltrate/README.md

 Exfiltrate provides a simple, self-contained, and embeddable server implementation, primarily motivated by the need to embed in debuggable programs.
-It is designed to be easy to use, easy to extend with custom tools, and easy to integrate with existing Rust codebases,
+It is designed to be easy to use, easy to extend with custom commands, and easy to integrate with existing Rust codebases,

 Unlike traditional debuggers (gdb, lldb) which require ptrace/OS support, exfiltrate works by embedding a small server thread into your application.
 This allows it to work